-As Executive Director of the Alexandria Archive Institute, Sarah advocates for data sharing and publishing in various archaeological and cultural heritage communities.
+As Executive Director of the Alexandria Archive Institute, Sarah promotes data sharing and publishing in various archaeological and cultural heritage communities.
 She has a Ph.D. in archaeology and has spent over 20 years conducting zooarchaeological research at sites in the Near East and Europe.
-She manages BoneCommons.org on behalf of the International Council for Archaeozoology (ICAZ), where she stands on the Executive and International Committees.
-In 2014, she was elected Vice President of ICAZ.
-Sarah is a member of the Publications Committee of the Society for American Archaeology (SAA) and of the American Schools of Oriental Research (ASOR).
+She stands on the International and Executive Committees of the International Council for Archaeozoology (ICAZ), where she is currently serving the 2018-2022 term as president.
+Sarah is currently chair of the Digital Technology Committee for the Archaeological Institute of America.
+Her past service includes the publications committees of the Society for American Archaeology (SAA) and the American Society of Overseas Research (ASOR).
 She is also the series editor for Archaeobiology (Lockwood Press) and Executive Editor of Open Context.

 Kelsey Noack Myers